qtrest/qtrest/README.md

 - fetchMoreImpl(); //Call API fucntion for fetchMore function (e.g. getCoupons())
 - fetchDetailImpl(); //Call API fucntion for fetchDetails for one item (e.g. getCouponDetail())
 - preProcessItem(); //Pre proccess each new list item for manage field list
-- apiInstance(); //Make your API implementation available for base classes
 ```

 For example we make Coupons model from our example app (api/models/couponmodel.h):